 Judicial Vote 2021

 Pennsylvania’s municipal general election will be held on Tuesday, Nov.
 2, 2021.
-Allegheny County voters will be asked to choose candidates for the Pa.
+Allegheny County voters will be asked to select candidates seeking to become new judges in the Pa.
 Supreme Court, Pa.
 Superior Court, Pa.
 Commonwealth Court and the Allegheny County Court of Common Pleas.
-Additionally, voters will be asked whether or not those Pa. judges whose terms are expiring should be retained.
+Additionally, voters will be asked whether or not those Pa. judges on the Superior Court and Allegheny County Court of Common Pleas whose terms are expiring should be retained.

-The Allegheny County Bar Association Judicial Excellence Committee recognizes that citizens want to be educated about judicial candidates, so they can make informed decisions when voting.
-The Committee also recognizes that many citizens are not in a position to know if a particular candidate is qualified to be a judge.
+The Allegheny County Bar Association recognizes that citizens want to be educated about judicial candidates, so they can make informed decisions when voting.
+The ACBA also recognizes that many citizens are not in a position to know if a particular candidate is qualified to be a judge.
+Attorneys who routinely practice before judges are in a position to offer evaluations of judicial candidates.
+The ACBA proudly shares those evaluations with the public on this website.

 To view the 2021 Judicial Candidate ratings, click here.